in-the-keyhole/docker-tech-night/presenter-notes/luke.md

 # `docker search`
 # `docker push`
 # `docker login`
-sure, _we_ can run it, but how can we distrubute it?
+sure, _we_ can run it, but how can we distribute it?

 ```
 vagrant$ docker tag myapp lukewpatterson/myapp